Confidence Intervals for Projections of Partially Identified Parameters: Detailed Explanation of the Method

-\begin{remark} For concreteness, in \eqref{eq:zeta} we write out the ``hard thresholding" GMS function.
-As we establish below, our results apply to all but one of the GMS functions in \cite{AS}.\footnote{These are $\varphi^1-\varphi^4$ in \cite{AS}, all of which depend on $\kappa_n^{-1}\sqrt n\bar m_{n,j}(\theta)/\hat\sigma_{n,j}(\theta)$.
-We do not consider GMS function $\varphi^5$ in \cite{AS}, which depends also on the covariance matrix of the moment functions.} \end{remark}
+Restrictions on $\varphi$ and the rate at which $\kappa_n$ diverges are imposed in Assumption \ref{as:GMS}.
+While for concreteness here we write out the ``hard thresholding" GMS function, Theorem \ref{thm:validity} below applies to all but one of the GMS functions in AS, namely to $\varphi^1-\varphi^4$, all of which depend on $\kappa_n^{-1}\sqrt n\bar m_{n,j}(\theta)/\hat\sigma_{n,j}(\theta)$.
+We do not consider GMS function $\varphi^5$, which depends also on the covariance matrix of the moment functions.} In sum, we replace the random constraint set in \eqref{eq:heuristic} with the (bootstrap based) random polyhedral set\footnote{Here, we implicitly assume that $\Theta$ is a polyhedral set.
+If it is instead defined by smooth convex (in)equalities, these can be linearized too.}

-Heuristically, the random convex polyhedral set $\Lambda_n^b (\theta, \rho ,c)$ in \eqref{eq:Lambda_n} is a local (to $\theta$) linearized bootstrap approximation to the random constraint set in \eqref{eq:heuristic}.
-To see this, note that the bootstrapped empirical process and the estimator of the gradient approximate the first two terms in the constraint in \eqref{eq:heuristic} as linearized in \eqref{eq:mean_val_exp}.
-Next, for $\theta \in \Theta_I(P)$, the GMS function conservatively approximates the local slackness parameter $\sqrt{n} \gamma_{1,P,j}(\theta)$.
-This is needed because the scaling of $\sqrt{n} \gamma_{1,P,j}(\theta)$ precludes consistent estimation.
-The problem is resolved by shrinking estimated intercepts toward zero, thereby tightening constraints and hence increasing $\hat{c}_n(\theta)$.
-As with other uses of GMS, the resulting conservative distortion vanishes pointwise but not uniformly.
-Finally, restricting $\lambda$ to the ``$\rho$-box'' $\rho B^d$ has a strong regularizing effect: It ensures uniform validity in challenging situations, including several that are assumed away in most of the literature.
-We discuss this point in more detail in Section \ref{sec:expl_rho}.